m-allanson/jest-global-test/README.md

 # About

 Demonstrate Jest test results changing when run on Node.js 8 versus Node.js 6.

+See https://github.com/facebook/jest/issues/5159 for the resolution.

 # Getting started